Ferohmd/MS1-Project/docs/TESTING.md

       Click the logo on the home page to stay on the home page.
       Click the Menu Link to land on the Menu Page.
       Click the Booking link to land on the Booking Page.
-      Click the Contact link to take you to the contact page at the bottom of the page, the footer.By clicking the contact link, and then being taken to the footer of the page with the contact details, and on clicking the email address, the userss email bar will open up where you can send a direct email to the restaurant and by clicking on the phone number, it will take you to the phone page to call on the web browsers.
+      Click the Contact link to take you to the contact page at the bottom of the page, the footer.By clicking the contact link, and then being taken to the footer of the page with the contact details, and on clicking the email address, the user's email bar will open up where you can send a direct email to the restaurant and by clicking on the phone number, it will take you to the phone page to call on the web browsers.

   - As a user I want to click on social media links and it should open in a new tab.
     - Testing: By clicking on the social media links I am directed to the individual sites on a new web page.